guaix-ucm/numina/doc/user/deploy_venv.rst

 Activate the Environment
 ------------------------
 Once the environment is created, you need to activate it.
-Just go to `bin/` folder created under `numinaenv and source the script `activate`::
+The activation script in in the `bin/` folder created under `numinaenv.
+Just source the script `activate`::

-  cd numinaenv/bin
-  source activate
+  source numinaenv/bin/activate
   (numinaenv) $

 Notice that the prompt changes once you have activated the environment.
 To